 Kazakhstan is the world's largest landlocked country by land area and the ninth largest country in the world.
 Its territory is 2,724,900 sq kms.
 The country has borders with Russia, China, Kyrgyzstan, Uzbekistan, Turkmenistan and the Caspian Sea.
 Its population is 18 million.
 The capital is Astana, it was moved from Almaty in 1997.

 Kazakhstan was the last to declare independence from the Soviet Union in 1991.
 Today, the country is a unitary republic.
 Its first and only President is Nursultan Nazarbayev.
 Kazakhstan is also a member of the UN, OSCE, Euro-Atlantic Partnership Council and the Organisation of Islamic Cooperation (OIC).
 It is an active participant in the NATO Partnership for Peace program.

 The Kazakh legal system is a civil law system.

 Kazakhstan has recently adopted a new Civil Procedure Code as well as Entrepreneurial Code.

 Find out all you need to know about practising in Kazakhstan

-The Law Society in partnership with the Bar Council of England and Wales is organising the fourth English Law Week event in Moscow and St Petersburg from 20 to 23 November 2017.
+The Law Society in partnership with the Bar Council of England and Wales organised the fourth English Law Week event in Moscow and St Petersburg from 20 to 23 November 2017.

 Interview with Ben Wells, Solicitor at Shepherd and Wetherburn